sohanmaheshwar/content-moderation-system/README.md

 5. Fill in Region, Bucket Name, and File Name
 6. Run `node sample-image.js` and you will see the moderation labels in the console

-7. The `sample.js` example shows how to implement content moderation for video.  reate a SNS Topic, SQS Queue and an IAM Role and fill in these details.
+7. The `sample.js` example shows how to implement content moderation for video.
+Create a SNS Topic, SQS Queue and an IAM Role and fill in these details.
 If you are unsure how to do these steps - View the talk linked above.
 You will have to sign up to view it.

 8. Run `node sample.js`.
 If the program stops at the `snooze()` function just run `node sample.js` again.
 There is a finite time for SQS to send out the messages.